UsmanPervaiz/GoldenGate-Project/README.md

  > * **Employed JavaScript and React for user registration, product browsing, shopping cart placement, and check-out.**
  > * **Utilized Rails and SQL to persist user data and CSS for enhanced user interface.**

-Welcome, and thankyou for viewing my Github profile page.
+Welcome, and thank you for viewing my Github profile page.

 This is my first after-school solo project and it is still in progress, about 75% is complete, but, I am still uploading a demo video to explain the features of this project for employment purposes.

+**The project is not re-factored as of yet, my main goal here is to practice everything that I have learned so far.
+I still have to separate Dumb Components from Smart Components, it can be seen that some Componenets are stateless, but still are defined as Class-Components.
+The most important thing to me is that whatever features I have implemented so far are working 100% and as desired.
+I have learned a lot in the past few weeks coding on my own, in the beginning some of my code was not according to the "DRY" principle, but as i progressed, my css and my coding got better and is still getting better.
+Overall I am happy and satisfied with my progress.**

 I have been working on it for about 7-8 weeks, had many ups and downs, yes and nos, this and that moments.
 I wanted to bring it as close as possible to a real e-commerce website experience.